April in the rhythm of TCM: Kickstart your spring energy and new beginning

 What to remember from the article?

 April is the month when everything in nature and within us starts to move.
-Spring energy brings a new beginning, but at the same time, it can also create internal pressure if we don't give it space to flow.
+Spring energy brings a new beginning, but at the same time, it can create internal pressure if we don't give it space to flow.

 The key during this period is to lighten up, get moving, and relax.
 A lighter diet, more exercise, quality sleep, and working with emotions help the body naturally transition from winter mode to a more active part of the year.